plumberv/gs-rest-3/README.md

 # gs-rest-3

-This project implements a simple springboot rest controller together with CRUD repository to hold temporary objects in memory.
+This project implements a simple SpringBoot rest controller together with CRUD repository to hold temporary objects in memory.

 ## Credits